MicahElliott/flickpapr/README.md

 * ImageMagick, to identify/discard/shrink large/malproportioned images.
 * libnotify-bin, for `notify-send` popup (but could use alternative)

+An example for installing everything (on a deb-based system similar to mine):

+    % aptitude install imagemagick libnotify-bin ruby
+    % gem install nokogiri ffi-xattr

 ## Usage

 Note that there’s a new-ish limitation in Ubuntu that disables updating desktop things via `cron`.
 The `cronX` wrapper script (included) works around this, so use it to call `flickpapr`.

-You can test by simply running `./cronX.zsh flickpapr.rb`.
+You can test by simply running `./cronX.sh flickpapr.rb`.
 If that works, put something like these (choose one) in your crontab for rotation (`crontab -e`):

     MAILTO = you@example.com

-    @hourly .../cronX.zsh .../flickpapr.rb
+    @hourly .../cronX.sh .../flickpapr.rb

     # Pomodoro productivity!
     0,30 * * * * ...